tanny1412/ai-nutrition-app/README.md

 ## Using the app
 - Seed documents by placing `.txt`, `.md`, `.pdf`, `.docx`, or `.url` link files inside `backend/data/`.
 Use the Streamlit uploader or `/api/ingest_url` for runtime additions.
+- Use the session endpoints (`/api/sessions/...`) to create and manage persistent conversations.
+Pass `session_id` (and optionally `user_id`) to `/api/ask` to enable follow-up questions that remember prior context.
+- The Streamlit sidebar now exposes "New conversation" and session selection so you can manage threads directly from the UI.
+Set an optional user ID to scope sessions per user.
 - Ask targeted questions (e.g., "How much protein for marathon training?") and review the retrieved context.
 Each chunk shows the originating section, page (if applicable), and chunk index for traceability.
 - Hybrid retrieval and reranking can be toggled via env variables—experiment to balance speed vs. quality.
 - The backend persists the FAISS index under `backend/vector_store/`; delete that folder (or switch `VECTOR_BACKEND`) to rebuild from scratch.